 Mars has been the source of fascination for writers of science fiction for more than a century.
 Even today, after decades of knowledge about the Martian landscape, which has included orbiting probes and rovers that have landed to collect samples.
-However, before humans even came close to red planet, writers have set their sights on our closest planetary neighbor.
+However, before humans even came close to the red planet, writers have set their sights on our closest planetary neighbor.
 Ray Bradbury wrote The Martian Chronicles stories in the 1940s, but thirty years before that, Edgar Rice Burroughs wrote the John Carter of Mars series.

 It took a hundred years to make that book series into a big-budget feature film, but Disney achieved that last year when Pixar director Andrew Stanton helmed what might be the biggest financial disappointment for the Mouse House (at least until Gore Verbinski gave us The Lone Ranger this past summer).
 Still, many have heralded John Carter for its scope and vision, including staying as true to the original source material as possible in today’s world of blockbuster cinema.

 Some have said that John Carter was the first action hero and possibly the first superhero.
 After all, he certainly acted like one, leaping across the Martian desert.
 These feats of leg strength began when he first arrives on Mars, learning to walk on a new planet.
 Once he gets his Mars legs, John Carter is able to jump like the athletic love child of Superman and Michael Jordan.
-It starts with long bounds, but soon he is able to vertically leap over people, Martians, and even several city blocks about half-way through the film.
+It starts with long bounds, but soon he is able to vertically leap over people, Martians, and even several city blocks about halfway through the film.

 This got us thinking.
 If we teleported our out-of-shape, chubby bodies from Earth to Mars, would we also be able to jump as far as John Carter does?